 A relatively small number of composers have a prominent place in the history of classical music.
 Figures like Bach, Mozart, Beethoven, and Mahler created brilliant music, but focusing on them alone results in other talented composers being neglected.

 There’s been no shortage of debate about the most underrated and overrated composers over the past few centuries of music history, so here we take a look at some of those who are too often overlooked or undervalued.

 Jan Dismas Zelenka

-Of course I wouldn’t try to claim that Haydn is not well known.
-However, when you consider the range of music he wrote, and the quality of his works,he is too often left in the second rank.
-One reason for this is that Mozart emerged in the latter part of his life and assumed such a dominant position in music history in the subsequent period, followed shortly afterwards by Beethoven.
+Of course, I wouldn’t try to claim that Haydn is not well known.
+However, when you consider the range of music he wrote and the quality of his works, he is too often left in the second rank.
+One reason for this is that Mozart emerged in the latter part of his life and assumed such a dominant position in music history in the subsequent period, followed shortly afterward by Beethoven.
 I especially enjoy his chamber music and later symphonies, such as Symphony No. 104.